What does the vaccine consist of? What is a vaccine and how is it used for vaccination. Modern classification of vaccines

 Besides, the experiment revealed the wound-healing effect of the drugs.

-The wild rosemary sprouts have been used medicinally for the past two centuries, especially in Sweden and Germany.
-Since the end of the 19th century, the plant has been used in Russia.
+The shoots of wild rosemary have been used medicinally for the last two centuries, especially in Sweden and Germany.
+WITH late XIX century, the plant began to be used in Russia.

-In modern medical practice, the preparations of marsh rosemary - the infusion and the drug "Ledin" - are used as
+In modern medical practice preparations of wild rosemary - infusion and preparation "Ledin" - are used as

 • antitussives and